Aaron98990/ways-of-the-game/fouls.md

 Soccer is a physical sport.
 Not every contact with the opponent is a foul.
 - [No foul by the player that clears the ball.](https://youtu.be/xqQqe-LwWXc?feature=shared&t=20m47s)

 Fouls that occur before (going through an opponent) or after (the follow through) a player wins/touches/shoots the ball should be penalized.
+This includes when they are off balance or in their kicking motion.
 - Unfair follow through.
 [Example 1](https://youtu.be/FBvnXY29jHs?feature=shared&t=85), [Example 2](https://youtu.be/xNAVqoAXnvg?feature=shared&t=243), [Example 3](https://youtu.be/ybVefZeKoxE?feature=shared&t=314)
 - Unfirly going through the opponent.
 [Example 1](https://youtu.be/KE_T1KNniTA?feature=shared&t=2m44s), [Example 2](https://youtu.be/o4wWxBZ_vs0?feature=shared&t=252)